KateWilkinson/CV/README.md

 * Explaining complex print processes clearly to other colleagues; often those from other areas of the business who weren't familiar with the technical language.
 * Providing a clear and concise overview of the state of ongoing projects to colleagues, and detailed instructions to suppliers.
-* Negotiating, and managing the expectations of different departments in a diplomatic fashion.
+* Negotiating and managing the expectations of different departments with diplomacy.

 As a developer, the ability to communicate about ideas and complex code quickly and clearly to a colleague or a client, and being able to diplomatically handle disagreements or conflicts within a team are key skills.
 I've definitely felt the benefit of these skills while pair programming and taking part in team projects at Makers Academy.